C.J. Cron Player Props: Rockies vs. Dodgers

 - The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have a 4.52 team ERA that ranks 24th among all MLB pitching staffs.
+- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.46).

-- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).

-- Kershaw (9-4 with a 2.72 ERA and 103 strikeouts in 89 1/3 innings pitched) goes for his 10th victory when he gets the start for the Dodgers, his 16th of the season.
+- Grove gets the start for the Dodgers, his seventh of the season.
+He is 0-2 with a 7.59 ERA and 31 strikeouts in 32 2/3 innings pitched.

-- The lefty's last time out came on Wednesday against the Los Angeles Angels, when he threw seven scoreless innings while allowing five hits.
+- His most recent appearance was in relief on Saturday when the right-hander threw two scoreless innings against the Houston Astros without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.